 Challenge: Retail environments are a key touch point in shopper lives, especially for technology devices.
 Shoppers use a variety of tools including those in-store (signage, store apps, salespeople) as well as their phones and laptops (online reviews, price comparison sites, coupon sites).
 Mapping the journey of customers through a retail experience is key to creating delight.

-My Role: I continue to be the lead researcher, designing and conducting research across a variety of stores and locations.
-I synthesize data points with my clients and build resulting stories to be presented to management to drive innovations.
+My Role: As lead researcher, I designed and conducted all shopnos and observational research across a variety of stores and locations.
+I synthesized data points with my clients during workshops and built the resulting stories and presented to management.